OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     }
     ```

 1. Replace `TODO 4` with the following.
-About this code,note:
+About this code, note:

     - You'll create the `handleAADErrors` method in a later step.
 Azure AD errors are returned to the client as HTTP code 200 Responses.
 They do not throw errors, so they do not trigger the catch block of the `getGraphData` method.
     - You'll create the `makeGraphApiCall` method in a later step.
 It makes an AJAX call to the MS Graph endpoint.
 Errors are caught in the `.fail` callback of that call, not in the catch block of the `getGraphData` method.